-RURAL STREATOR — During last week’s Tri-County Conference Tournament the Woodland girls volleyball struggled, dropping two of three matches.
+RURAL STREATOR – During last week’s Tri-County Conference Tournament, the Woodland girls volleyball struggled, dropping two of three matches.

 “In the Tri-County Conference Tournament, for whatever reason, the girls were just not where they needed to be mentally,” Woodland coach Michelle Pitte said.
 “It was the first time that’s happened all season.
-When you’re not mentally ready play bad things happen and wins are very, very hard to get.
+When you’re not mentally ready to play, bad things happen and wins are very, very hard to get.
 Even after we lost the opening match, we had a really fun practice the next day and came out swinging in the next one, but then went right back to a bad spot mentally.

 “The girls really got things together on Tuesday at Dwight, played super well, and that momentum really carried over into tonight.
 It was really special for me to see the seniors get a win and play well on their night here.”